SACHSTech/careers-in-computer-science-Tylerguo23/README.md

 <img src="https://imageio.forbes.com/specials-images/dam/imageserve/966248982/960x0.jpg?format=jpg&width=960" width="479" height="308">

 The products of a machine learning engineer can be seen in software and programs used daily.
-For example, programs for facial recognition, ad relevancy, financial predictions, self-driving cars, and even browser search suggestions all use machine learning.
+For example, facial recognition systems, ad relevancy calculations, financial predictions, browser search suggestions, and even self-driving cars all use machine learning.
+It is up to machine learning engineers to work in teams and use their programming and problem-solving skills to create and improve the models that allow these systems to function.

 ***